malouro/kf2-server/README.md

 | `-m,--map` `<map>` | Choose the map to set on server start.
 Default is `kf-bioticslab`. | Look at maps in `[KFGame.KFGameInfo].GameMapCycles` in `KFGame.ini` |
 | `--game-mode` `<mode>` | Choose the game mode on server start.
 Default is `survival`. | `survival`, `versus`, `weekly`, `endless` |

+> NOTE: There is an (optional) systems check script that runs before startup of the server.
+This is more specific to my personal setup of the server, and can be disabled via `SYSTEM_CHECKS_ENABLED=false`.

 ## Configuration

 In `~/Steam/steamapps/common/kf2server/KFGame/Config/` exists multiple `*.ini` config files: